How to Get Better at GRE Reading Comprehension: 7 Key Tips

 How Many Reading Comprehension Questions Are on the GRE?

-As you may be aware, the GRE includes two Verbal sections.
+As you may be aware, the GRE includes 2 Verbal sections.
 The first section contains 12 questions in 18 minutes, and the second section contains 15 questions in 23 minutes.
-Those questions are a mix of Text Completion, Sentence Equivalence, and Reading Comprehension questions.
+Those questions are a mix of Text Completion (TC), Sentence Equivalence (SE), and Reading Comprehension (RC) questions.

 Typically, roughly half of the Verbal questions on the GRE are Reading Comprehension questions.
-So, between the two Verbal sections, you can expect to see about 13 Reading Comprehension questions.
+So, between the 2 Verbal sections, you can expect to see about 13 RC questions.
 Each of those RC questions is associated with a passage, and there are approximately 5 passages on a given GRE.
-Most Reading Comprehension passages on the GRE are one paragraph long, but some passages consist of multiple paragraphs.
+Most GRE Reading Comprehension passages are 1 paragraph long, but some passages consist of multiple paragraphs.

 KEY FACT: